 The high season for diving in Aruba is between April and November which coincides with Aruba’s driest months.

-coral reef in st lucia
+shore diving coral reefs in st lucia

 Shore Diving in Saint Lucia